Underwater videography

 Underwater videography is the branch of electronic underwater photography concerned with capturing underwater moving images as a recreational diving, scientific, commercial, documentary, or filmmaking activity.
+Although technological changes since 1909 have improved the ease of operation and quality of images, significant challenges in the form of protecting equipment from water, low light levels, and the usual hazards of diving must be addressed.

 History

 In 1909, Albert Samama Chikly took the first underwater shot.
 In 1910, he filmed Tuna fishing in Tunisia under the patronage of Albert I, Prince of Monaco.

 In 1940 Hans Hass completed Pirsch unter Wasser (i.e. Stalking under Water) which was published by the Universum Film AG, lasted originally only 16 minutes and was shown in theatres before the main movie, but would eventually be extended by additional filming done in the Adriatic Sea close to Dubrovnik.
 It premiered in Berlin in 1942.

 Sesto Continente directed by Folco Quilici and released in 1954, was the first full-length, full-color underwater documentary.
 The Silent World is noted as one of the first films to use underwater cinematography to show the ocean depths in color.
 Its title derives from Jacques-Yves Cousteau's 1953 book The Silent World: A Story of Undersea Discovery and Adventure.